pycondor/pycondor/docs/examples/dagman.rst

     job_sleep.add_arg('3')

-Alternatively, in addition to using the ``dag`` parameter when instantiating a Job, Dagman objects have an ``add_job`` method that can be used to add Jobs to a Dagman.
+Alternatively, instead of using the ``dag`` parameter when instantiating a Job, Dagman objects have an ``add_job`` method that can be used to add Jobs to a Dagman.
 I.e. ``dagman.add_job(job)`` is another way to add a Job to a Dagman.
 See the :ref:`Dagman API documentation <dagman-api>` for more information.